-- 23.1 Bona Fide Members Clubs and Miners' welfare institutes (but not Commercial Clubs) may apply for a Club Gaming Permit or a Clubs Gaming machines permit. - 23.2 The Club Gaming Permit will enable the premises to provide 3 gaming machines of categories B, C or D, equal chance gaming and games of chance as set-out in regulations still to be published. - 23.3 A Club Gaming machine permit will enable the premises to provide 3 gaming machines of categories B, C or D. - 23.4 Gambling Commission Guidance states: "Members clubs must have at least 25 members and be established and conducted "wholly or mainly" for purposes other than gaming, unless the gaming is permitted by separate regulations.
-It is anticipated that this will cover bridge and whist clubs, which will replicate the position under the Gaming Act 1968. - 23.5 A members' club must be permanent in nature, not established to make commercial profit, and controlled by its members
+- 22.1 Bona Fide Members Clubs and miners' welfare institutes may apply for a Club Gaming Permit and such clubs and institutes and commercial clubs may apply for a Club Gaming machine permit. - 22.2 The Club Gaming Permit will enable the premises to provide 3 gaming machines of categories B, C or D, equal chance gaming and games of chance as set-out in regulations still to be published. - 22.3 A Club Gaming machine permit will enable the premises to provide 3 gaming machines of categories B, C or D. - 22.4 Gambling Commission Guidance states: "Members clubs must have at least 25 members and be established and conducted "wholly or mainly" for purposes other than gaming, unless the gaming is permitted by separate regulations.
+It is anticipated that this will cover bridge and whist clubs, which will replicate the position under the Gaming Act 1968. - 22.5 A members' club must be permanent in nature, not established to make commercial profit, and controlled by its members equally.
+Examples include working men's clubs, branches of Royal British Legion and clubs with political affiliations." - 22.6 The Commission Guidance also notes that "licensing authorities may only refuse an application on the grounds that: - a) the applicant does not fulfil the requirements for a members' or commercial club or miners' welfare institute and therefore is not entitled to receive the type of permit for which it has applied - b) the applicant's premises are used wholly or mainly by children and/or young persons; - an offence under the Act or a breach of a permit has been committed by the applicant while providing gaming facilities; - d) a permit held by the applicant has been cancelled in the previous ten years; or - e) an objection has been lodged by the Commission or the police. - There is also a 'fast-track' procedure available under the Act for premises which hold a Club Premises Certificate under the Licensing Act 2003 (Schedule 12 paragraph 10).

-- equally.
-Examples include working men's clubs, branches of Royal British Legion and clubs with political affiliations." - 23.6 The Commission Guidance also notes that "licensing authorities may only refuse an application on the grounds that: - a) the applicant does not fulfil the requirements for a members' or commercial club or miners' welfare institute and therefore is not entitled to receive the type of permit for which it has applied - b) the applicant's premises are used wholly or mainly by children and/or young persons; - an offence under the Act or a breach of a permit has been committed by the applicant while providing gaming facilities: - d) a permit held by the applicant has been cancelled in the previous ten years; or - e) an objection has been lodged by the Commission or the police. - 23.7 There is also a 'fast-track' procedure available under the Act for premises which hold a Club Premises Certificate under the Licensing Act 2003 (Schedule 12 paragraph 10). - 23.8 The Gambling Commission's Guidance for local authorities states: "Under the fast-track procedure there is no opportunity for objections to be made by the Commission or the police, and the ground upon which an authority can refuse a permit are reduced." and "The grounds on which an application under the process may be refused are: - a) that the club is established primarily for gaming, other than gaming prescribed under schedule 12; - b) that in addition to the prescribed gaming, the applicant provides facilities for other gaming; or - c) that a club gaming permit or club machine permit issued to the applicant in the last ten years has been cancelled." - 23.9 There are statutory conditions on club gaming permits that no child uses a category B or C machine on the premises and that the holder complies with any relevant provision of a code of practice about the location and operation of gaming machines.
+- 22.8 The Gambling Commission's Guidance for local authorities states: "Under the fast-track procedure there is no opportunity for objections to be made by the Commission or the police, and the ground upon which an authority can refuse a permit are reduced." and "The grounds on which an application under the process may be refused are: - a) that the club is established primarily for gaming, other than gaming prescribed under schedule 12; - b) that in addition to the prescribed gaming, the applicant provides facilities for other gaming; or - c) that a club gaming permit or club machine permit issued to the applicant in the last ten years has been cancelled." - 22.9 There are statutory conditions on club gaming permits that no child uses a category B or C machine on the premises and that the holder complies with any relevant provision of a code of practice about the location and operation of gaming machines.

-24. Temporary Use Notices
+23. Temporary Use Notices